RenderKit/oidn/doc/api.md

     size_t oidnGetBufferSize(OIDNBuffer buffer);

-It is possible to get a pointer directly to the buffer data, which is the most efficient way to access the data stored in the buffer:
+It is possible to get a pointer directly to the buffer data, which is usually the preferred way to access the data stored in the buffer:

     void* oidnGetBufferData(OIDNBuffer buffer);